koszoru-kristof/EMG-GestureRecognition/README.md

 # Electromagnetic sensor used in gesture recognition

-This repository contains the project developed by Alessandro De Martini, Dal Mas Massimiliano, and Kristóf Kozoru.
+This repository contains the project developed by Alessandro De Martini, Dal Mas Massimiliano, and Kristóf Kozoru during the accademic year 2019/2020.

 ## Short description